In Thyroid Patients Canada, our growing organization features two Facebook groups.

-Therefore, a diligent acts of asking, seeking, and sharing are far more important than the static fact of knowing something.
+Therefore, diligent acts of asking, seeking, and sharing are far more important than the static state of already knowing something.

 Our team of moderators is ever sharpening their online searching skills and their abilities to ask good questions and discern scientific sources from less science-based sources.

 This is something we also try to encourage our fellow patients to do with us, despite our brain fog.

 We strongly prefer going to the root source of all health knowledge, which is found in medical journal articles, most of which are indexed on PubMed.
 However, we don’t treat these sources as if they are infallible, either.